youkkka/big-data-challenge/README.md

 Make sure you have docker engine and docker compose installed.

-From Twitter-API get Twitter consumer and access tokens and put them in twitter_keys.py.
-These keys are sensitive data and I'm not sure how to handle this in a public repository but I will demonstrate the running example during the interview.
+From Twitter-API get Twitter bearer_token and put it in twitter_keys.py.
+These keys are sensitive data (they are regenerated after I accidently commited them here :) ) and I'm not sure how to handle this in a public repository but I will demonstrate the running example during the interview.

 In command line go to the project directory and run